 1 Stabilo Easyergo 1.4mm Mechanical Pencil

-One of Stabilo’s line of writing instruments designed to encourage proper finger placement with indentations for fingers and thumb on the grip.
+Stabilo’s line of writing instruments is designed to encourage proper finger placement with indentations for fingers and thumb on the grip.
 The barrel is wide to make the pencil easier to control, and it comes in a simple, colorful design that should appeal to kids.
 The 1.4 mm lead is twice as thick as the standard to help avoid breakage.